Invoices-Manager/Invoices-Manager-Windows/README.md

 ## v1.1.3.4
 - Code cleaned up, optimized and improved
-- The Width of the SaveAsWindow increases
+- The width of the SaveAsWindow was increased

 ## v1.1.3.3
 - The program now has an icon/logo